Probabilistic model predictive safety certification for learning-based control: Preliminaries and Problem Statement

 The overall goal is to certify safety of arbitrary control signals $u_\LL(k)\in\RR^m$, e.g, provided by an RL algorithm.
 This is achieved by means of a \emph{safety policy}, which is computed in real time based on the current system state $x(k)$ and the proposed input $u_\LL(k)$.
 A safety policy consists of a safe input $u_\mSafeSet(k)$ at time $k$ and a safe backup trajectory that guarantees safety with respect to the constraints~\eqref{eq:chance_constraints} when applied in future time instances.
 The safety policy is updated at every time step, such that the first input equals $u_\LL(k)$ if that is safe and otherwise implements a minimal safe modification.
-More formally: \begin{definition} An input $u_\LL(\bar k)$ is \emph{certified as safe} for system~\eqref{eq:general_nonlinear_system} at time step $\bar{k}$ and state $x(\bar{k})$ w.r.t. a \emph{safety policy} $\mDefFunction{\pi_\mSafeSet}{\mIntGeq{\bar k}\times\RR^n\times\RR^m}{\RR^m}$, if $\pi_\mSafeSet(\bar{k}) = u_\LL(\bar k)$ and $u(k) = \pi_\mSafeSet(k, x(k), u_\LL(k))$ for $k \geq \bar{k}$ keeps the system safe, i.e. satisfies~\eqref{eq:chance_constraints} for all $k\geq \bar k$. \END \end{definition}
+More formally: \begin{definition} Consider any given control signal $u_\mathcal{L}(k)\in\RR^m$ for time steps $k\in\mIntGeq{0}$.
+We call a control input $u_\LL(\bar k)$~ \emph{certified as safe} for system~\eqref{eq:general_nonlinear_system} at time step $\bar{k}$ and state $x(\bar{k})$ with respect to a \emph{safety policy} $\mDefFunction{\pi_\mSafeSet}{\RR^n\times\RR^m}{\RR^m}$, if $\pi_\mSafeSet(x(\bar k), u_\LL(\bar k)) = u_\LL(\bar k)$ and $u(k) = \pi_\mSafeSet(x(k), u_\LL(k))$ keeps the system safe, i.e. \eqref{eq:chance_constraints} is satisfied for all $k\geq 0$. \END \end{definition}

 By assuming that a safety policy can be found for the initial system state, Definition~\ref{def:safety_certification} implies the following safety algorithm.
 At every time step, safety of a proposed input $u_\LL(k)$ is verified using the safety policy according to Definition~\ref{def:safety_certification}.
-If safety cannot be verified, the proposed input is modified and $u(\bar{k}) = \pi_\mSafeSet(\bar k, x(\bar{k}),u_\LL(\bar k))$ is applied to the system instead, ensuring safety until the next state and learning input pair can be certified as safe again.
+If safety cannot be verified, the proposed input is modified and $u(\bar{k}) = \pi_\mSafeSet(x(\bar{k}),u_\LL(\bar k))$ is applied to the system instead, ensuring safety until the next state and learning input pair can be certified as safe again.
 The set of initial states for which $\pi_\mSafeSet$ ensures safety can thus be interpreted as a \emph{safe set} of system states and represents a probabilistic variant of the safe set definition in \cite{wabersich2018linear}.

 In the following, we present a method to compute a safety policy $\pi_\mSafeSet$ for uncertain models of the form~\eqref{eq:general_linear_additive_description} making use of model predictive control (MPC) techniques, which provide real-time feasibility and scalability of the approach while aiming at a large safe set implicitly defined by the safety policy.